scala/scala-lang/README.md

 ### Permalinks

-We trie to follow a [pretty permalink](https://jekyllrb.com/docs/permalinks/) style, so that any generated page will have a link finishing in a slash character (`/`).
+We try to follow a [pretty permalink](https://jekyllrb.com/docs/permalinks/) style, so that any generated page will have a link finishing in a slash character (`/`).
 This will tell Jekyll to build that particular page as an `index.html` inside a folder with a name as specified in the provided permalink. i.e.: if a page has a permalink as follows:

 `permalink: /what-is-scala/`